JBrown9124/Do-it/README.md

 ## Available Scripts for Server

-1. Type $ pip install -r requirements.txt in your terminal then press then "enter" key.
+1. Type `pip install -r requirements.txt` in your terminal then press then "enter" key.
 This will install the required packages for this application to run.

 2. The "mysite" outer-parent directory contains a python file called "manage.py" that starts the application.
 Access this outer-parent directory with your terminal.
 Then type the command `python manage.py runserver` and press the "enter" key.